carra1358/lexir-io-challenge/SOLUTION.md

   - Read documentations on the required stack

 2. Test

-  -
+   - Build components outside of project with Storybook
-   - Use Storybook to test Tailwind implementation
+   - Use Storybook to test Tailwind implementation and components Props and architecture

-3.
+3. Build
-Create components outside to the Project with Storybook

-4.
+   - fork and install Lexir repository
+   - add Tailwind, confing, assets and preBuild components
-Build the view on Lexir forked repository
+   - Build the view

+# Author
+Amandine Carreno.